rpranav22/cc-top/README.md

 # CC-Top

-This is the anonymous codebase accompanying the submission "CC-Top - Leveraging pairwise constraints for topic classification" for review at EMNLP 2022.
+This is the anonymous codebase accompanying the submission "CC-Top: Constrained Clustering for Dynamic Topic Discovery".

 ## Setup